Carbon–hydrogen bond

 In chemistry, the carbon–hydrogen bond (C\sH bond) is a chemical bond between carbon and hydrogen atoms that can be found in many organic compounds.
 This bond is a covalent, single bond, meaning that carbon shares its outer valence electrons with up to four hydrogens.
 This completes both of their outer shells, making them stable.

 Carbon–hydrogen bonds have a bond length of about 1.09 Å (1.09 × 10^{−10} m) and a bond energy of about 413 kJ/mol (see table below).
 Using Pauling's scale—C (2.55) and H (2.2)—the electronegativity difference between these two atoms is 0.35.
 Because of this small difference in electronegativities, the C\sH bond is generally regarded as being non-polar.
 In structural formulas of molecules, the hydrogen atoms are often omitted.
 Compound classes consisting solely of C\sH bonds and C\sC bonds are alkanes, alkenes, alkynes, and aromatic hydrocarbons.
 Collectively they are known as hydrocarbons.

 In October 2016, astronomers reported that the very basic chemical ingredients of life—the carbon–hydrogen molecule (CH, or methylidyne radical), the carbon–hydrogen positive ion (CH+) and the carbon ion (C+)—are created, in large part, using energy from the ultraviolet light of nearby stars, rather than in other ways, such as turbulent events related to supernovae and young stars, as thought earlier.

 Bond length

-The length of the carbonhydrogen bond varies slightly with the hybridisation of the carbon atom.
+The length of the carbon-hydrogen bond varies slightly with the hybridisation of the carbon atom.
 A bond between a hydrogen atom and an sp^{2} hybridised carbon atom is about 0.6% shorter than between hydrogen and sp^{3} hybridised carbon.
 A bond between hydrogen and sp hybridised carbon is shorter still, about 3% shorter than sp^{3} C–H. This trend is illustrated by the molecular geometry of ethane, ethylene and acetylene.